BadMagic100/HollowKnight.Rando3Stats/README.md

   * Room rando stats - transitions found (total/by area)
   * Multiworld compatibility
   * Stat extensions to integrate with ItemSync and Multiworld
+* It is currently not possible to view stats without getting an ending first (e.g. in lockout or 3-line races).

 ## Acknowledgements

-* The Hollow Knight Speedrun Discord, for inspiring the idea
+* The Hollow Knight Speedrun Discord, for inspiring the idea and generally being a cool place.
 * Phenomenol and the HK Modding Discord for helping me get started on my first HK mod and get integrated with Rando.